Challenging a Will

 Our Private Client team, Dispute Resolution team and Older and Vulnerable Client team all work closely, applying our particular areas of expertise to provide a tailored level of legal advice and support.
 We also have a dedicated Property Disputes team, who can assist with Will and property ownership disputes.

 Our wide range of niche expertise means that we have been independently recognised for our skills.
-We are highly ranked for litigation and dispute resolution by both leading client guide, the Legal 500.
+We are highly ranked for litigation by both client guide, the Legal 500.

-Several of our lawyers are also individually ranked or recommended, including our Head of Dispute Resolution, John Wiblin, our Head of Private Client, Richard Horwood, and our Senior Solicitor specialising in Probate Disputes, Lauren Mackenzie.
+Several of our lawyers are also individually ranked or recommended, including our Head of Dispute Resolution, John Wiblin, and our Head of Private Client, Richard Horwood.

 We are committed to the continuous development of our skills, so you can trust that we are not only fully up-to-date with the law, but leading the charge in our fields of expertise.
 Our professional memberships include: